skytap/well-architected-framework/operations/Discovery/discoveryecosystems.md

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/powerdiscoveryinframedia/media/image1.png" width="700">

-6. Send the resulting spreadsheet to Skytap for analysis.
+6. Send the resulting spreadsheet to {{site.Brand}} for analysis.

 *Note: If you do not provide a password on the command line, the scanner will use on Unix the public key located in \$HOME/.ssh/id_rsa or the one provided with the -key parameter (the key must not have a password).
 If no key is available, the scanner will ask for the password interactively (not suited for batch processing)*

 ###### *[Back to the Top](#toc)*
 ## Native Power Discovery for IBM i<a name="NativeIBMiDiscovery"></a>

 IBM i operating systems automatically collect hardware and performance data via Collection Services.
 This data has more detailed data regarding hardware resource consumption and memory and disk configuration / performance.
-There are 3 options to package this data and send it to Skytap for analysis.
+There are 3 options to package this data and send it to {{site.Brand}} for analysis.

 [Option 1: Manually create a save file of \*MGTCOL](#savefile)